 Casper LaMotta’s Lost Dog Tag Story

-According to the1920 census, among Frank LaMotta’s family at 57 Houston Street was his 2 year old son Casper LaMotta.
+According to the 1920 census, among Frank LaMotta’s family at 57 Houston Street was his 2-year-old son Casper LaMotta.
 Ten years later, the boy was listed as “Casimir” in the 1930 census.
-By the time of the 1940 census Casper was not listed as a member of the household.
+By the time of the 1940 census, Casper was not listed as a member of the household.
 Casper was born in 1918 and died in 1980.
 He served in WW2.
 What we do know is he got married to Edna Krug, and he went off and joined the Air Force to fight in WW2.

 Then a piece of history showed up off the banks of the Thames River in London England.
 Roughly 70 years after Casper James LaMotta returned home from serving overseas during World War II, his dog tag was unearthed alongside the Thames River in London.
 Though it was rusted, a name and address for his next of kin — his father — was still clearly visible: Frank LaMotta, at 57 Houston Street in Newark.